-17 If a NFP public benefit entity has published general purpose prospective financial statements, it must present a comparison of the prospective financial statements with the historical financial statements being reported either on the face of the financial statements, as a separate statement or in the notes.
+If a NFP public benefit entity has published general purpose prospective financial statements, it must present a comparison of the prospective financial statements with the historical financial statements being reported either on the face of the financial statements, as a separate statement or in the notes.
 Explanations for major variances must be given.
 (PBE IPSAS 1.21(e) and PBE IPSAS 1.148.1).

-Restated per PBE IPSAS 3.47(a) in relation to the prior period error disclosed in Note 6.1 and change in accounting policy in Note 6.2.
+Restated per PBE IPSAS 3.47(a) in relation to the prior period error disclosed in Note 6.

-19 The entity has presented the statement of financial position with the current vs. non-current distinction (as opposed to the order of liquidity) in accordance with PBE IPSAS 1.70 - note that if the order of liquidity method is adopted, presentation of the current vs. noncurrent distinction is still required to be provided in the Notes by PBE IPSAS 1.71.
+The entity has presented the statement of financial position with the current vs. non-current distinction (as opposed to the order of liquidity) in accordance with PBE IPSAS 1.70 - note that if the order of liquidity method is adopted, presentation of the current vs. no liquidity) in accordance with PBE IPSAS 1.70 - note that if the order of liquidity method is adopted, presentation of the current vs. non-current distinction is still required to be provided in the Notes by PBE IPSAS 1.71.
 Refer to the guidance of PBE IPSAS 1.72 - 87 for additional information.